 The results of the Lucky Gunner Ballistics Test provide some very interesting information on how the most popular self-defense loads stack up against each other.

 The Lucky Gunner Ballistics Test was an extremely detailed experiment that tested the performance of 117 different .380 ACP, 9mm Luger, .40 S&W, and .45 ACP self-defense loads by shooting them into ballistic gelatin under controlled conditions.

-Their goal was to provide consumers with a comprehensive resource comparing the terminal performance of the most popular self-defense to show how they all stack up against each other.
+Their goal was to provide consumers with a comprehensive resource comparing the terminal performance of the most popular self-defense ammo to show how they all stack up against each other.
 Based on what I've seen so far, it really seems like they hit it out of the park on this one.

-Watch the video to learn some of the details on how the testing was conducted and how to interpret the data provided.
+Watch the video to learn some of the details on how the ballistics tests were conducted and how to interpret the data provided.

-I must say that I'm extremely impressed by the results of their testing and this is by far the most comprehensive collection of data regarding terminal performance for handgun ammunition that I've ever seen.
+I must say that I'm extremely impressed by the results of their ammo test, and this is by far the most comprehensive collection of data regarding real world terminal performance for handgun ammunition that I've ever seen.